Skip to content

 Selection order

-1. Collect every nested class of the container annotated with @ForVersion whose range covers the running server.
+1. Collect every @ForVersion nested class of the container that implements the requested type and whose range matches(min, max) the running version.

-2. The class with the highest min version wins (greedy best-fit).
+2. The candidate with the highest min wins (greedy best-fit).

-3. If no class matches the range, a class annotated with @ForVersion(fallback = true) is used.
+3. If no range matched, use the @ForVersion(fallback = true) class.

-CloudPluginBase exposes two convenience methods that route through the dispatcher injected by the bridge:
+CloudPluginBase exposes two convenience methods that route through the injected dispatcher:

 protected final <T> T adapt(Class<T> type, Class<?> container);